psychemedia/island-storynotes/elder-puckaster-reversioned.md

 "Splendid", called Puck, "then we shall feast well tonight", and the bee was brought in, its wings strapped to its body with fine gossamer thread.
 And from the bee's legs, the fairy folk collected bee bread; and from it's honey sack, they collected honey into a acorn cup, into which they added fresh dew water, and made a fine punch from it.

-Now, as they did this, John Kann looked on, and he said: "I may not be as big as I was, but that is surely not enough food or dirnk to go round" and Puck looked at him and laughed, and said, "not as we are, maybe" and the snuff was passed round again, and the fairies made themselves, and John Kann, even smaller.
+Now, as they did this, John Kann looked on, and he said: "I may not be as big as I was, but that is surely not enough food or drink to go round" and Puck looked at him and laughed, and said, "not as we are, maybe" and the snuff was passed round again, and the fairies made themselves, and John Kann, even smaller.
 And as they sneezed, their foxglove hats fell off; and they replaced them with bluebell hats.
 And the food that had been collected from the bee was now more than plenty enough to go round.
 And so they sat on the mushrooms that had started to pop up in a circle around them, and John Kann was given pride of place, sat on what seemed to him a giant puff ball, next to the king.

 After they had feasted, Puck turned to John Kann and said: "'Fairies like honey, but men like money'.
 Is that true, John Kann, is that true?"
 And John said that yes, indeed, money was a good thing to have.
 And Puck asked him: "and do men like gold, too, the most of all?" and John said that yes, gold was surely a precious thing to behold, but that, if he were to be given any gold at all, at the size he was, that would be a trifling amount in the world of men, and ...